Sweet vs Dry White Zinfandel Wine Tasting (Review)

 Halleck Vineyard Dry White Zinfandel Wine Tasting Notes

 A new school wine crafted with old school traditions, this is Not Your Mother’s White Zinfandel.
+So if you’re wondering “is Rose wine sweet,” the answer in this case is a resounding no.

 We noticed the difference in color before we even poured the wine — instead of light pink with pale amber tones, this wine was the color of cotton candy.
 The nose was white flowers followed by honeyed nectarine, strawberries, rose petals, and hints of maraschino cherry.
 However, this isn’t a sweet wine.
 It’s elegantly dry with balanced minerality and a crisp, refreshing finish.